 Infection is facilitated by the multiple invasive procedures VLBW infants undergo (eg, long-term arterial and venous catheterization, endotracheal intubation, continuous positive airway pressure, nasogastric tubes or nasojejunal feeding tubes).
 The longer the stay in special care nurseries and the more procedures done, the higher is the likelihood of infection.

-Using a topical antiseptic agent during routine bathing or skin preparation for sterile procedures can help reduce bacterial skin colonization in newborns.
+Using a topical antiseptic agent during routine bathing and/or skin preparation for sterile procedures can help reduce bacterial skin colonization in newborns.
 Chlorhexidine-based products are increasingly used for this purpose, but the U.S. Food and Drug Administration warns of risk of skin irritation and chemical burns in infants < 2 months of age.
 The American Academy of Pediatrics recommends dry umbilical cord care, but this practice may result in high rates of colonization with S. aureus, and epidemics have occurred in some hospitals.
 During disease outbreaks, application of triple dye to the cord area or bacitracin or mupirocin ointment to the cord, nares, and circumcision site reduces colonization.
 Routine cultures of personnel or of the environment are not recommended.

 Prevention of colonization and infection in special care nurseries requires provision of sufficient space and personnel.
 In intensive care, multipatient rooms should provide 120 square ft (about 11.2 square m)/infant and 8 ft (about 2.4 m) between incubators or warmers, edge-to-edge in each direction.
 A nurse:patient ratio of 1:1 to 1:2 is required.
 In intermediate care, multipatient rooms should provide 120 square ft (about 11.2 square m)/infant and 4 ft (about 1.2 m) between incubators or warmers, edge-to-edge in each direction.
 A nurse:patient ratio of 1:3 to 1:4 is required.